List of Magical Girl Site characters: Main characters

 Aya is a fourteen-year-old middle school girl with long black hair.
 She has had a hard life being bullied at school, and abused at home by her brother wishing multiple times that she were better off dead.
-Under her skin though she has a gentle kind personality which is shown when she takes care of an abandoned cat that is later killed by bullies.
+However she has a gentle and kind personality which is shown when she takes care of an abandoned cat that is later killed by her bullies.
 After she receives her wand, she is reluctant in using it as she doesn't want to kill people anymore.
 When her own life is in danger though, she finds that she has no choice in order to stay alive.
-Her wand is a toy-like pistol that shoots heart-shaped smoke and teleports the target to any location she has been before.
-However, after Tsuyuno's death, her wand became able to transfer memories and lifespans between the magical girls.
+Her wand is a toy-like pistol that shoots a large heart, that teleports the target to any location she has been before.
+However, after Tsuyuno's death, her wand became able to transfer memories and lifespan between the magical girls.
 Every time she uses her wand, her hair grows longer and turns from black to red while blood flows from her eyes.
 The emblem on her weapon, and in her eyes when she uses it is a red heart.
 Her special skill is reading, and her advantage is her warm personality.
 Aya's favorite things include fruit, chocolate, stuffed toys, and meaty foods.
-It is recently revealed that she is the adoptive daughter of her parents she live with, while Tsuyuno is her twin sister.
+It is recently revealed that she is the adoptive daughter of her parents that she's live with, while Tsuyuno is her twin sister.
+At the end of the series, Aya and Tsuyuno became a couple despite being siblings.